What we know about the pipe bomb scare and suspect Cesar Sayoc's arrest

 Two suspicious packages sent to former Vice President Joe Biden and another to actor Robert De Niro were discovered on Thursday.
 The ones addressed to Biden were found at a postal facility in New Castle, Delaware, and at another facility in Wilmington, Delaware.
 Authorities found a package meant for De Niro at his Tribeca building in Manhattan.

 An additional package also containing an explosive device was found at a mail facility in Opa-locka, Florida, on Friday addressed to Sen. Cory Booker, D-N.J.
-Former U.S. Director of National Intelligence James Clapper also had a package addressed to him.
+Former U.S. Director of National Intelligence James Clapper also had a package addressed to him that was intercepted at a mail facility in Midtown Manhattan.

+Authorities intercepted two more packages on Friday, one addressed to Sen. Kamala Harris, D-Calif., and another to billionaire hedge fund manager Tom Steyer.
+The package for Harris was seized at a postal facility in Sacramento and the one addressed to Steyer was found at a postal facility in Burlingame, California.

 What were the bombs made of and how destructive were they?